cindtran/School-District-Analysis/README.md

 # School-District-Analysis

-#Purpose
+# Purpose

 The purpose of this analysis is to review school district results while working with Python/Jupter Notebook.
-It was mentioned that there was bad and inaccurate data within the school grades.

 # Results